brgtrainings/brgtrainings.github.io/_getting_tastes/web/getting-taste-of-html-and-css.md

 <img data-src="/assets/img/getting-tastes/student-portfolio-about.jpg" class="lozad img-fluid shadow" />

+__NOTE:__ Check the above [step's commit](https://github.com/brgtrainings/student-portfolio/commit/a17b1cba9f4734ffb45050764920d4b8ece04322){:target="_blank"} in GitHub.

 ## Step 5: Blogs Section

 In this step, we will add blogs to the page.

-The layout of blog is very simple.
-We will have three column layout and add one blog item per column.
+We will use very simple layout for listing our blogs.
+It will be a three column layout with one blog item per column.

 ### Blog layout

-The HTML layout is quite simple as:
+The skeleton of three column layout for listing blogs is:

 ```html
 <section id="blogs" class="section-padding">